tribesonecommunity/discord-bots/README.md

 - `cp .env.example .env`.
 Modify `.env` by adding your API key

+## Editor
+Recommend using vscode.
+If you do, install these plugins
+- Python
+- Pylance

 ## Type checking
 Until I learn how to commit this to the repo, if you use vscode add this to your settings.json: https://www.emmanuelgautier.com/blog/enable-vscode-python-type-checking